 Here are 5 rules about when not to use articles in English.
 1 – Noun and Number together We do not use the, a or an when we have a noun and number. e.g. room 3, house no.9, platform 1, gate 11, page 73, chapter 6 2 – Some specific times We do not use the, […]

 Usage of A and An Using articles is one of the hardest parts of learning English for students.
-There are so many different rules that it can be confusing.
-Therefore, I have typed up the rules in a series of blog notes.
-Each usage note has examples so you can see how the rule is […]
+Therefore, I have typed up some of the most important rules in a series of blog notes.
+Each usage note has examples so you can see how the rule is applied.
+1 – The listener does not […]

 20 – People We do not use the when referring to people by their names.
 Examples Romeo is the man Juliet loves.
 Shakespeare wrote both tragedy and comedy.
 My name is James, but please call me Jim.
 21 – Places We do not use the when referring to places by their names.
 Examples London is […]